 Double Ridge Strap

-Another type of band is the double ridge strap.
-The ridge effect is done using padding under the watch’s leather.
+The double ridge strap adds some texture to the leather band.
+The ridge effect is created with padding under the watch’s leather.
 This subtle detail goes a long way in elevating your overall ensemble.
-This style of watch band looks great with a square-faced watch.
-It’s also the band to wear if you’re going for a sportier look.
+This style of watch band looks great with a square-faced watch and will give your watch a sportier look.

 Our pick: Professional Calf Leather Watch Strap, Hirsch $66

 On more casual days, switch things up with a rally watch band.
-The watch’s distinctive perforations were originally made so that the watch was breathable for racetrack drivers, but today it’s all about the aesthetics.
-This is a great band to wear in the summer because the cut outs make for great airflow and enable the band move with your wrist better.
+The watch’s distinctive perforations were originally made so that the watch was breathable for racetrack drivers — but today it’s all about the look.
+This is a great band to wear in the summer because the cutouts allow for some airflow and enable the band to move with your wrist better.
+You’ll be able to avoid any sweating or chaffing.

 Our pick: Rally Racing Sport, Tech Swiss $15

-This type of watch band is made of nylon and comes in a plethora of designs and colors.
-Originally used in the military, the perks of this band style include its price, durability, and water resistance.
-This band gives off a more preppy look, but is still simple with its slip-through design.
-Since there are so many options design-wise, you are bound to find a band that works well with whatever outfit you’re wearing.
+The NATO watch band is made of nylon and comes in a plethora of designs and colors.
+Originally used in the military, this band style is valued for its price, durability, and water resistance.
+If you’re doing anything active or near the water, this is the style you want on your wrist.
+This band gives off a preppy vibe but is still simple with its slip-through design.
+Since there are so many options design-wise, you’re bound to find a band that works well with your style.

 Our pick: Weekend Fairfield, Timex $60